Liyue-Chen/STContext/data/POIS/README.md

-From the graph, it can be seen that there are many types of POIs, but we only consider some important POIs when using them specifically.For each dataset, we selecte some important POIs.
-And we take the union of these POIs to get the final important POIs.
+From the graph, it can be seen that there are many types of POIs, but we only consider some significant POIs when using them specifically.For each dataset, we selecte some significant POIs.
+And we take the union of these POIs to get the final significant POIs.

-## Final Important POIs：
+## Final significant POIs：

 There are two steps to calculating significant POIs for each year.